nghttp2/nghttp2/doc/h2load.1.rst

     length of the period in time.
 This option is ignored if the rate option is not used.
 The default value for this option is 1s.

+.. option:: -D, --duration=<N>

+    Specifies the main duration for the measurements in case of timing-based benchmarking.

+.. option:: --warm-up-time=<DURATION>

+    Specifies the  time  period  before  starting the actual measurements, in  case  of  timing-based benchmarking.
+    Needs to provided along with :option:`-D` option.

 .. option:: -T, --connection-active-timeout=<DURATION>